Health Systems Awareness, Resilience, and Transformation

 The proposal:

-We created a four part virtual pilot program underpinned by systems sensemaking activities and feedback loops, comprising scientifically validated tools and methods to build capability, increase self, interpersonal and systemic awareness, and provide safe environments to build strategies and pracrice communicating transformation plans and giving feedback.
+We created a four-part virtual pilot program underpinned by systems sensemaking activities and feedback loops, comprising scientifically validated tools and methods to build capability, increase self, interpersonal and systemic awareness, and provide safe environments to build strategies and practice communicating transformation plans and giving feedback.

 We used the Inner Development Goals adaptive skills framework, and ensured that almost all of the skills were practiced throughout

-The program was run over four sessions with systems sensmaking activities such as narrative action research, woven into the design.
+The program was run over four sessions with systems sensemaking activities such as narrative action research, woven into the design.

 Session 1: Introduction to systems awareness